Carrier Bag Levy

 - you buy goods like groceries or clothing

-- goods need to be delivered, for example when you make an internet purchase (for goods which are delivered in single use carrier bags and dispatched from Northern Ireland premises)
+- goods need to be delivered, for example when you make an internet purchase (for goods which are delivered in carrier bags and dispatched from Northern Ireland premises)

-Retailers may charge more than 5p if they wish, however, only the proceeds of the 5p levy are payable to the Department of the Environment.
+However, only the proceeds of the 5p levy are payable to the Department of the Environment and the levy will only apply to bags with a retail price below 20p.

 When does the levy not apply?